Do I need to refrigerate my flowers?

 Treat your fleurs like red wine.
 Do you put that sh*t near a 90-degree heat register?
 No. Do you chill it to a brisk 37 degrees before enjoying?
 Only if it's sangria, baby.

 Generally a room temperature of 65 to 70 degrees is ideal for storing your blooms.
-The only cases in which you MIGHT need refrigeration (on the warmest setting):
+The only cases in which you MIGHT need refrigeration (on the warmest setting ALWAYS):

 • Some delicate flowers like Anemones, Ranunculus, Astrantia, Lisianthus, Peonies, and Dahlias have a shorter vase life, especially in hot weather months.
 Keep them in the fridge to extend vase life and reduce browning.